Equation of state for hot hyperonic neutron star matter: Composition and Equation of state

+In this subsection we show the composition of the star for the above-mentioned different cases.
+Note that, due to the inclusion of the antiparticle contribution, the density of each species corresponds to the difference between the particle abundance and the corresponding antiparticle one.
+In Fig.~\ref{fig:1,2} the composition of a neutrino free neutron star core is shown for temperatures $T=5$ MeV (upper panel) and $T=50$ MeV (lower panel).
+The different colors in the figures represent the relative abundance of the particles considered as function of the baryonic density $\rho_B$.
+Solid lines correspond to the case where hyperons are not considered, while dashed lines take the appearance of hyperons into account in the core of the star.
+The composition pattern at temperatures as low as $T=5$ MeV is essentially the same as that for cold neutron star matter \cite{Tolos:2016hhl,Tolos:2017lgv}.
+We can see that when hyperons are not included in the core, the particle abundances slowly vary with respect to the density.
+At higher temperature, matter tends to be slightly more isospin symmetric.
+The reason is that temperature lowers the chemical potentials, specially for the lighter particles, such as the leptons, thereby making the conversion $n \to p + e^-$ more efficient.
+This is also the reason for the presence of muons already from the beginning of the core.
 The composition pattern changes significantly with temperature when hyperons are included.
 At any temperature we can notice that, as soon as hyperons appear, a deleptonization process takes place.
 Negative hyperons ($\Sigma^{-}, \Xi^{-}$) now enter the conserving charge neutrality condition and they can replace the ``expensive" leptons (in terms of energy density and pressure), which are slowly vanishing from the core as density increases.
 It is also noticeable that the inclusion of hyperons lowers the neutron abundance.
 At high enough density neutrons are highly energetic, hence they can be replaced by $\Lambda$ baryons, a species which at $3\rho_0$ is already more abundant than the proton.
 We observe that the onset density for the appearance of hyperons, at low temperature, corresponds essentially to that at $T=0$, namely around $2\rho_0$ \cite{Baldo:1998hd,Vidana2000Hyperon-hyperonMatter}.
 However, at high temperatures, the hyperons are present even at the beginning of the core at low densities, and all hyperons of the baryon octet can be found in the core of the star.
 Still, due to their charge and mass, the most important ones are $\Lambda, \Sigma^{-}$ and $\Xi^{-}$.
 We note that, although being lighter than the $\Xi^{-}$, the $\Sigma^{-}$ is assumed to feel a nuclear repulsive potential \cite{Noumi:2001tx,Saha:2004ha,Kohno:2006iq,HARADA2006206}, which makes this species to be less abundant than the $\Xi^{-}$ at densities larger than $2\rho_0$, in qualitative agreement with with other models that make the same assumption \cite{Sedrakian:2021qjw,Raduta:2020fdn}.